Cthullu/ansible-role-system-update/README.md

 ![Ansible Lint](https://github.com/cthullu/ansible-role-system-update/actions/workflows/ansible-lint.yml/badge.svg)

-This role can be used to update packages at systems using the dnf package manager.
+This role can be used to update packages at systems using the dnf or apt package manager.

 The role allows to specify if general updates, bugfixes or security updated